 In December 2018, PAL Cooling Holding LLC, subsidiary of the Company, acquired rights and obligations attached to a district cooling concessional contract relating to part of Sector 4, Reem Island Development Area, Abu Dhabi from its shareholder PAL Group of Companies LLC for AED 80 million (who concurrently acquired the same rights and obligations from Pal Technology Services LLC, a related party of the Group) to provide district cooling services to customers in a concession area developed by Tamouh.
-The consideration of AED 80 million was partially settled by AED 58.6 million and the remaining balance is payable on demand.
 The duration of the contract is 37 years from the date of construction of the district cooling plant.